 I started sorting out the garden last summer, but over the winter it has got worse again.
 Weeds have sprung up from between the patio tiles and the tiles themselves need a good pressure wash.
 Not only that, but we have accumulated so much rubbish in the garden.
 We got a new sofa in October and a new radiator in November.
 The old armchairs and radiator are sitting in the garden by the French doors, as well as other junk that needs to go to the tip.
 My husband also has some car ramps in the garden.
 Everything is just a total mess.
 I’ve done a rough sketch of my garden, but tidied up the rubbish into bags for the picture!

 With a lack of time and money, who knows whether this will be the year I get it together.
-However, with Autumn being the age she is now it really feels like we need a proper garden space where she can play.
+However, with Autumn being the age she is now it really feels like we need a proper garden space with lawn where she can play (if you’re in Virgina, check out Lawn Care Virginia).
 My parents-in-law recently bought her a sand and water play table as an early 2nd birthday present.
 It’s lovely and it doesn’t feel right for it to be in what it essentially a yard at the moment.
 We definitely need to tidy up now that there are brighter days and longer evenings!

 View this post on Instagram

 Once the rubbish is gone, I’d like to get rid of the patio tiles on the middle and bottom tiers and even it all out.
 I want it to be a grassy area Autumn can run around on and maybe play a little bit of football!
+My husband and I also enjoy playing badminton, so it would be great to have a lawn for that.
 I’d have a few pots of flowers to keep things pretty, but low maintenance.
 I’d move the garden storage up to the top tier but keep any patio and garden furniture on the middle tier as the top is usually in the shade unless it’s 7am!
 I’ve been having a little look on Groupon where there are some lovely things at the moment, for a snip of the price!
 I would love an outdoor sofa like the one I’ve seen on there.

 I’d also like a shed, but unfortunately we’re working with fairly limited space so I’m not sure how realistic that is.
 The main thing is making the garden a space that’s safer for our daughter and ultimately not full of junk!